Speciesism – why do we care more about some animals than others?

 The video above features some very lovely rats who have been trained to do all sorts of tricks.
 Videos like this one always get me excited as they show an animal who is normally seen as a pest, in a new light; as an incredibly intelligent and charismatic, feeling being.
 Sadly however, countless numbers of rats are killed as pests each year using unregulated and often inhumane methods.

-There is an abundance of research out there on their capacity for emotions, demonstrating a full emotional repertoire that would rival ours (Balcombe, 2010; Proctor, Carder, & Cornish, 2013).
-For example, researchers have found that rats demonstrate their pain through their facial expressions, just like we do (Sotocinal, Sorge, & Zaloum, 2011).
+There is an abundance of research out there on rats capacity for emotions, demonstrating a full emotional repertoire that would rival humans (Balcombe, 2010; Proctor, Carder, & Cornish, 2013).
+For example, researchers have found that rats demonstrate their pain through their facial expressions, just like people do (Sotocinal, Sorge, & Zaloum, 2011).

 Research has also found that rats are empathic towards their cage mates.
-Rats will free their restrained cage mate, even when they are prevented from contact with them.
+Studies have found that if a rat is faced with another rat in a cage, they have the emotional capactiy to free their restrained cage mate, even when they are prevented from contact with them.
 They would even do this when they were offered chocolate (a favourite treat), opting to free their cage mate and then share their chocolate with them (Bartal, Decety, & Mason, 2011).
 Would you do the same for your friend?
 Empathy is often something we think just us humans are capable of, but it is not the case.

 Why is it then that we care more about the feelings of dogs and cats than those of rats, or even farm animal species like chickens?
 It shouldn’t matter whether the animal in question is fluffy, scaly or feathery, lives in our home or comes on a plate.
 It also shouldn’t matter whether the animal is intelligent or not.
 What really matters is whether the animal can feel.